 This is the kind of unshakable confidence that gets God’s attention.
 Bartimaeus displayed tenacious faith.
-It didn’t matter to Bartimaeus that he was getting in the way of others who no doubt wanted Jesus to do something for them as well.
-When they told him to be quiet, the power of faith compiled Batimeaus to yell louder.
+It didn’t matter to Bartimaeus that he was getting in the way of others.
+When they told him to be quiet, the power of faith compiled Bartimaeus to yell louder.
 Deep within, Bartimaeus believed if he could get Jesus’ attention he would heal him.
-In the end, Blind Bartimaeus was no longer blind, for he received his sight and followed Jesus on the road.
+In the end, Bartimaeus received his sight and followed Jesus on the road.

-Let’s talk about their serious situations and how Jesus healed them.
-The woman with the issue of blood had a life issue, and Blind Bartimaeus had a sight issue.
+Blind Bartimaeus had a sight issue.
+Whereas the woman with the issue of blood had a life issue.
 When they received their healing, Jesus told them both, “Your faith has made you well.”